lenddoefl/ews-client-node/README.md

 - `<hostname>` is the hostname of the API service to send requests to (e.g., `uat-external.eflglobal.com`).
 - `<pathToApiKey>` is the relative path to the API key on the local filesystem (can be a ZIP archive or a folder containing the three files (`identifier.txt`, `encryption.key`, `decryption.key`)).

-The `identifier.txt`, `decryption.key` and `encryption.key` files can be found in the API Key archive downloaded from the EFL Webapp; contact EFL Support for more information.
+The `identifier.txt`, `decryption.key` and `encryption.key` files can be found in the API Key archive downloaded from the EFL Webapp.
+Contact EFL Support for more information.

 ##### Scores API